Use hospitality accounts

 Supplier review ready

-A foodservice ecommerce platform has to fit chefs, cafes, hotels and catering teams that need fast repeat ordering with supplier-specific prices.
-Restaurants and hospitality customers need speed, but suppliers still need structured product lines, delivery context and account pricing after the order is submitted.
+Restaurants and hospitality customers need speed, but suppliers still need structured product lines, delivery details and account pricing after the order is submitted.

 Use usual products, history, favourites and account-specific prices.